buildbotics/buildbotics-ui/learn/CuttingTextWithFonts/CuttingTextWithLineFonts.md

 Click the "Simulation View" tab and then hit the F5 key to run the simulation.
 The results should look like this:

 <img src = "https://github.com/DougCoffland/buildbotics-ui/blob/master/learn/CuttingTextWithFonts/Camotics_Simulation.png" height="300" width = "400">

+Save your work in a file called TextOnWood.xml.
+This will be your project file and it includes the tool configuration we made as well as a reference to TextOnWood.nc.
+Use TextOnWood.xml to re-open this file if you want to make changes.
+If you are satified with the appearance from the simulation move on to Step 6, otherwise go back to step 1 to adjust parameters and continue through step 5.
+Rinse and repeat until it looks that way you want.

+##Step 6 Open LinuxCNC and load TextOnWood.nc
+##Step 7 Configure LinuxCNC Tool Table
+##Step 8 Secure Workpiece to Router Table
+##Step 9 Install Tool 1
+##Step 10 Home Axes
+##Step 11 Donn Personal Protective Equipment
+##Step 12 Cut
+##Step 12 Install Tool